Carrington Link Road (it will not relieve anyone)!

 You can hear the responses of the Councillors here (fast forward to 13 minutes 55 seconds).

 In early July 2021, we were asked by Trafford/Amey for feedback about the Walking, Cycling and Horseriding implications of the plans for the road.
-We worked with local Parish Councils and other interested groups such as Peak and Northern Footpaths Society, Ramblers Trafford, horseriding and cycling colleagues to put together the following response, which was submitted on 23rd July 2021.
-Our input documents can be accessed below in the green boxes.
+We worked with local Parish Councils and other interested groups such as Peak and Northern Footpaths Society, Ramblers Trafford, horse riding and cycling colleagues to put together the following response, which was submitted on 23rd July 2021.
+Our documents can be accessed below in the green boxes.

 The Friends group and representatives from local Parish Councils met with members of the project team on 8th March 2021 to review their priority questions.
 The input document used at that meeting is available on the button below, the document has used the transcript from the video on the website as a focus for the questions (note that the priority questions, which were raised at the meeting, have been duplicated at the beginning of the document).

 Following the decision by the Executive Member for Housing and Regeneration (6th January 2021), Trafford published the Carrington Relief Road Options Report, which set out the options being considered and the planned approach to public consultation.
-The Options Appraisal Report provided more detail about the options and the pros and cons for each.
+The Preliminary Options Appraisal Report provided more detail about the options and the pros and cons for each.

 We encouraged all our members to respond to the consultation (when it begins) and we hope they will object to any routes that suggests the road goes across Carrington Moss.
 Carrington Parish Council and the Friends of Carrington Moss have proposed a route that takes traffic (particularly HGVs) across the Ship Canal.
 This would be a much better solution and would support Trafford’s declaration of a climate emergency and their recently published Carbon Neutral Action Plan.